krzemienski/awesome-from-stars/README.md

 * [pop-os/apt-fetcher](https://github.com/pop-os/apt-fetcher): Rust crate for asynchronous and parallel fetching of apt repo files from apt repos.
 This can be used for updating apt lists and fetching packages from a pool.
 * [martin68/apt-smart](https://github.com/martin68/apt-smart): apt-smart: Smart, automated, robust apt-get mirror selection for Debian, Ubuntu and Linux Mint
 * [dvershinin/apt-to-dnf](https://github.com/dvershinin/apt-to-dnf): Aliases for creating "apt" CLI interface for RPM based distros
-* [aptakube/aptakube](https://github.com/aptakube/aptakube): Modern, lightweight and multi-cluster Kubernetes desktop client.
+* [aptakube/aptakube](https://github.com/aptakube/aptakube): Modern, lightweight and multi-cluster Kubernetes GUI.
 Available on Windows, macOS and Linux.
 * [teejee2008/aptik](https://github.com/teejee2008/aptik): Command-line tool for migrating system settings and data for distributions based on Debian, Arch and Fedora.
 Can backup and restore software repositories, packages, icons, themes, fonts, users, groups, home data, dconf settings, fstab/crypttab entries, and cron tasks.
 * [teejee2008/aptik-gtk](https://github.com/teejee2008/aptik-gtk): The free version of Aptik is no longer maintained  A paid version is available with more features
 * [aptly-dev/aptly](https://github.com/aptly-dev/aptly): aptly - Debian repository management tool